Arthur Morris: Vice-captain of Australia

 With the retirement of Bradman following the 1948 tour, Morris was regarded by commentators as Australia's leading batsman.
 In the 1948–49 season, he scored 1,049 runs at 66.81 in nine matches with six centuries and two fifties, taking his tally for the previous twelve months to 2,991 runs at 69.56, with 13 centuries.
 He scored a century in each of his first three matches for the season, making 120 against Queensland, 108 in Bradman's Testimonial and 163 against Western Australia.
 After a match without triple figures, he added 177 against Victoria.

 In a low-scoring match against Queensland, New South Wales started the final day needing 142 to win.
 Morris scored 108 in only 80 balls, steering his team to victory before lunch.
 Previously, only Bradman had scored a century before lunch in a Shield match.
 The innings took only 82 minutes and Morris promptly returned to his work as a salesman.
 Morris rounded off his Shield campaign with 110 against South Australia.
 The Western Australian Cricket Association attempted to lure Morris to switch states, but he declined.

-Morris was appointed Australian vice-captain under Lindsay Hassett for a five-Test tour of South Africa in 1949–50, narrowly missing out on the captaincy after a 7–6 vote by the board.
+Morris was appointed Australian vice-captain under Lindsay Hassett for a five-Test tour of the Union of South Africa in 1949–50, narrowly missing out on the captaincy after a 7–6 vote by the board.
 He scored two centuries in six tour matches before the Tests.
 In his first Test in his new leadership role, Morris was out for a duck in Australia's only innings as the team won by an innings.
 He made starts in the next two Tests, passing twenty but failing to reach a half-century on all four occasions.
 In the second innings of the Third Test, Morris played fluently to reach 42 on a sticky wicket before stepping on his stumps.
 Australia looked set for their first Test defeat to South Africa, but an unbeaten Neil Harvey century salvaged a win.
 Morris returned to form by making 111 and 19 in the drawn Fourth Test in Johannesburg.
 In between, Morris struck two further centuries in the tour matches, against Border and Transvaal.
 He finished with a score of 157 in the Fifth Test in Port Elizabeth, laying the foundation for an innings victory and a 4–0 series result.
 He ended the series with 422 runs at 52.75.
 On either side of the final Test, Morris added centuries against Griqualand West and Western Province, and for the entire tour had amassed eight centuries, equal to Neil Harvey.
 At this stage of his career, he had amassed 1,830 runs in 19 Tests at an average of 67.77, with nine centuries.
 Following the tour, Morris received an invitation from the New South Wales branch of the ruling Liberal Party asking him to stand as a candidate in the forthcoming state elections, an offer that he declined.